Ace Hood: 2013–present: Trials & Tribulations

-On April 7, 2013, in an interview on Power 99 Philly with Mina SayWhat about his "Trials and Tribulations" album, Hood opens up about his family and deciding to go a different route with this album, working with Anthony Hamilton and John Legend and plans to get Lil Wayne and Kendrick Lamar to feature on the album too.
-On May 6, 2013, Hood released the remix to "Bugatti" featuring guests DJ Khaled, Future, Meek Mill, T.I., Wiz Khalifa, Birdman, French Montana and 2 Chainz.
-On June 5, 2013, Hood released the second single called "We Outchea" featuring his Cash Money label-mate Lil Wayne.
-On June 26, 2013, the final track listing was revealed featuring appearances from Meek Mill, Anthony Hamilton, Chris Brown and Betty Wright.
+On April 7, 2013, in an interview on Power 99 Philly with Mina SayWhat about his Trials and Tribulations album, Hood opened up about his family and deciding to go a different route with this album, working with Anthony Hamilton and John Legend.
+He said that he planned to get Lil Wayne and Kendrick Lamar to feature on the album as well.

+On May 6, 2013, Hood released the remix of "Bugatti" featuring guests DJ Khaled, Future, Meek Mill, T.I., Wiz Khalifa, Birdman, French Montana, and 2 Chainz.

+On June 5, 2013, Hood released the second single, "We Outchea", featuring his Cash Money label-mate Lil Wayne.

+On June 26, 2013, the final track listing was revealed, featuring appearances from Meek Mill, Anthony Hamilton, Chris Brown and Betty Wright.

 Hood released his Starvation 3 mixtape on January 17, 2014.
-The free project included features from We The Best label-mates Vado and Mavado, as well as Betty Wright and Kevin Cossom.
+The free project included features from We the Best label-mates Vado and Mavado, as well as Betty Wright and Kevin Cossom.
 Production for the mixtape came from Cool & Dre, The Renegades, StreetRunner, and The Beat Bully, among others.

 Body Bag 3 was released on August 29.
-Two months after that, Hood would team up with Rich Homie Quan for a return single titled "We Don't".
+Two months later, Hood teamed up with Rich Homie Quan for a return single titled "We Don't".

 In 2021, Hood joined the cast of Love & Hip Hop: Miami for the first half of the fourth season.

 Personal life

-Ace Hood is a Christian, and states that he "highly believe[s] in God".
+Hood is a Christian, and states that he "highly believe[s] in God".

-Hood and his previous girlfriend, Shanice Tyria Sarratt, had twin girls, Lyric and Sailor Blu McColister, on May 25, 2011.
+Hood and his previous girlfriend, Shanice Tyria Sarratt, had twin daughters, Lyric and Sailor Blu McColister, on May 25, 2011.
 Lyric died shortly after birth due to health complications.
-He also has a son from a previous relationship.
+Hood also has a son from a previous relationship.

 He proposed to longtime girlfriend Shelah Marie in April 2019; they were married on February 7, 2020.
-A video of Ace Hood and his wife went viral on December 26, 2020, wherein his wife gifted him with a custom made platinum plaque for Christmas.
-His wife explained that while on a label, artists are constantly gifted with plaques celebrating their streaming achievements; however, since becoming an independent artist, Ace Hood had no label to continue sending him certification plaques.
+A video of them went viral on December 26, 2020, in which his wife gave him a custom-made platinum plaque for Christmas.
+His wife explained that while on a label, artists are constantly gifted with plaques celebrating their streaming achievements; however, since becoming an independent artist, Hood had had no label to continue sending requests for Recording Industry Association of America certifications to receive an official plaque.
 In an effort to recognize her husband's continued independent success, Marie ordered plaques celebrating his recent streaming records.